ulfalizer/Quickboot/README.md

 usbboot.c    : Run from an initramfs to boot from a USB device.

-usbgrub      : Grub Legacy configuration for booting from an USB device.
+usbgrub      : Grub Legacy configuration for booting from a USB device.